Cyber Sunday (2007): Storylines

 The main feud on the SmackDown! brand was between Batista and The Undertaker, with the two feuding over the World Heavyweight Championship.
 Their feud began at WrestleMania 23 when The Undertaker won the title from Batista.
 It ended when The Undertaker faced Batista in a steel cage match.
-The match became a draw, when both Undertaker and Batista's feet both hit the ground at the same time.
+The match became a draw, when both The Undertaker and Batista's feet both hit the ground at the same time.
 After the match, the returning Mark Henry came out and attacked The Undertaker.
 Edge then came out and cashed in his Money in the Bank contract that he won from Mr. Kennedy the same week on Raw and defeated the Undertaker to win the World Heavyweight Championship, which then ended the feud between The Undertaker and Batista.
-Undertaker was sidelined due to the injury, but was booked to return at Unforgiven.
+The Undertaker was sidelined due to the injury, but was booked to return at Unforgiven.
 Soon after returning at Unforgiven in September, their feud restarted.
 A match between the two was made for Cyber Sunday with a special guest referee selected by the fans between Stone Cold Steve Austin, John "Bradshaw" Layfield (JBL), and Mick Foley.
 Neither Foley or Austin appeared before Cyber Sunday, while JBL began campaigning with banners, T-shirts, and buttons.

 The main feud on the ECW brand involved CM Punk and his ECW Championship.
 Punk had just retained his title against Big Daddy V at No Mercy, the previous pay-per-view.
 John Morrison, whom Punk defeated for the title, returned on the October 9 episode of ECW, after a brief absence, and defeated Punk in a non-title match.
 The Cyber Sunday match was then made to be CM Punk defending the ECW Championship against the fans' choice between Big Daddy V, Morrison, and The Miz.
 The next week on ECW, Punk, along with Kane, defeated his three possible opponents in a 3-on-2 handicap match.
 Morrison and The Miz (who were a tag team) turned on each other, and they faced each other in a match later in the show, which was interrupted by Big Daddy V. On the October 23 episode of ECW, Big Daddy V faced Kane, and Punk teamed with Balls Mahoney to face The Miz and Morrison in a tag team match, which they won due to a miscommunication between The Miz and Morrison.